The Ghostley Witch

 seen before.

-In the meantime, Klink had gathered his wits and started stammering:
+In the meantime, Klink had gathered his wits and started

-"Well... now...
+stammering: "Well... now...
 Let me see...
-I have offered you more brandy... er...
-We
+I have offered you more

-have straightened out the name business... er..."
+brandy... er...
+We have straightened out the name business... er..."

 Hella pasted a smile on Frau Linkmeyer´s face.
-"You remind me of my
+"You remind

 "Good!"
-She cut him off with a forceful slap on the knee.
-It
+She cut him off with a forceful slap on the

-own hands, or she´d never get married.
-This guy was really slow, and she only
+things into her own hands, or she´d never get married.
+This guy was really

-had less than thirty-six hours left!
+slow, and she only had less than thirty-six hours left!

 "I´ll handle this," she therefore announced with Frau